 Work from Home Security

-Your home is now an extension of your office.
-Below are some security tips that will help you take control of security issues, protecting yourself, your work and your personal information.
+If your home is now an extension of your office, below are some security tips that will help you take control of security issues, protecting yourself, your work and your personal information.

 - Keep your operating system and software, including anti-virus, up to date.
 Ensure your devices are running the most current versions of software and enable automatic updates.
 Reboot weekly.
 Practice Computer Care.

 - Use University’s Virtual Private Network (GlobalProtect) to access any work accounts.
 GlobalProtect software will set up a data tunnel which encrypts all traffic between your computer and the University’s firewall.